-Revenue adequacy for ARRs is an almost meaningless concept.
-Revenue adequacy for ARRs means that FTR buyers collectively pay more than zero for FTRs in FTR auctions, and that those payments were received by ARR holders.
-Unsurprisingly, ARRs have been revenue adequate for every auction to date.
-ARR revenue adequacy has nothing to do with the adequacy of ARRs as an offset to total congestion.
+Revenue adequacy for ARRs must be distinguished from the adequacy of ARRs as an offset to total congestion.
+Revenue adequacy is a narrower and less relevant concept that compares the revenues available to ARR holders to the value of ARRs as determined in the Annual FTR Auction.
+ARRs have been revenue adequate for every auction to date.
+Customers that self schedule ARRs as FTRs have the same revenue adequacy characteristics as all other FTRs.
 ARRs can be revenue adequate at the same time that ARRs return only half of congestion to load.